Milnor K-theory and the graded representation ring: Introduction

 As our final topic, we return to Milnor's conjecture and propose a variant.
 The following Theorem gave its name to this paper.
 Recall that the~$W$-group of a field is a certain quotient~$\G$ of the Galois group~$G$ (see~\cite{minacspira} and \S\ref{subsec-milnor-k-theory} below), which is frequently much easier to study.

-\begin{thm} Let~$F$ be any field, and let~$\k$ be any field of characteristic different from~$2$ and not containing~$\sqrt{-1}$.
+\begin{thm} Let~$F$ be any field, and let~$\k$ be any field of characteristic different from~$2$.
 Let~$\bar F$ be the separable closure of~$F$, and let~$G = Gal(\bar F / F)$ be the absolute Galois group of~$F$.
 Then there is a map

 If the characteristic of~$F$ is not~$2$, and if~$\k$ possesses an embedding into~$\r$, then there is a commutative square

 If we call~$\G$ the~$W$-group of~$F$, then there is a map

 And if~$\k$ possesses an embedding into~$\r$, then there is a commutative square